fedetask/machine-learning-advanced-course/README.md

 ## List of Questions
 **2.3 Likelihood of a tree GM only for E level**

+There are three different trees in 2.3/data folder.
+Each tree has 5 samples.
+Calculate the likelihood of each sample and report them.

 **2.5 Likelihood of a tree GM**

 **2.6 Super epicentra - EM**